HKEx shares drop; concern it's over-paying for LME

 "The question is: have you seen a successful merger of exchanges before.
 I haven't.
 Not to mention at 58 times FY11 PE ratio (paid)," said one HKEx shareholder, who declined to be identified because of the sensitivity of the issue.

-Some $66 billion worth of attempted stock exchange deals since 2000 were either pulled or blocked by regulators, according to Thomson Reuters data.
-Several deals were launched over the past two years, including Deutsche Boerse's (DB1Gn.DE) planned purchase of NYSE Euronext NYX.N, and Singapore Exchange Ltd's (SGXL.SI) bid for Australia's ASX Ltd (ASX.AX), both of which were turned down by regulators.

-HKEx sat out of that consolidation wave, focusing instead on forging non-equity alliances with neighbouring stock markets in China.
-Its acquisition of LME, the world's biggest marketplace for industrial metals, is backed by the LME board but still needs the approval of LME shareholders and UK regulators.
+Several stock exchange mergers were attempted last year, but most failed to secure regulatory approval.
+HKEx sat out that attempted consolidation wave, focusing instead on forging non-equity alliances with neighboring stock markets in China.

 While the deal makes strategic sense, it comes at a time when several global companies have shied away from making big M&A bets due to the euro zone debt crisis and signs of a slowing global economy.